theshobhitsingh/Sound-Studios/README.md

 # Sound-Studios
- "Sound Studios: Transforming words into melody.
-Experience the power of text-to-speech conversion with ease and clarity."
+ ***Sound Studios***: Transforming words into melody.
+Experience the power of text-to-speech conversion with ease and clarity.

 ## Description
 Sound Studios is a web application that allows users to convert text into speech.
 It provides a simple and intuitive interface for users to input text and select various speech synthesis options.